 Special Admissions Requirements

-Students interested in this professional certificate must be registered or certified (or registry/certified-eligible) by The American Registry of Radiologic Technologists (ARRT) in radiography/radiation therapy or by The Nuclear Medicine Technology Certification Board (NMTCB).
+Students interested in this professional certificate must be registered or certified (or registry/certified-eligible) radiographers; radiation therapy technologist or nuclear medicine technologists (RT(N)); ARDMS credentialed; or ARMRIT credentialed.
 Those who are registry/certified-eligible must provide proof of certification to the Registrar's office to be eligible to graduate from the program.

 Students must be U.S.-registered radiographers (RT(R)), U.S.-registered radiation therapy technologists, or U.S.-certified nuclear medicine technologists (RT(N)) or ARDMS credentialed to enroll in this professional certificate program.

 A graduate of this major should be able to: